-- Additional charging is not necessary for this unit if the pipe length does not exceed 30 m.
-If the pipe length exceeds 30 m, charge the unit with additional R410A refrigerant - according to the permitted pipe lengths in the chart below.
-When the unit is stopped, charge the unit with the additional refrigerant through the liquid stop valve after the pipe extensions and indoor unit have been - vacuumized.
-When the unit is operating, add refrigerant to the gas check valve using a safety charger.
+- Additional charging is not necessary if the pipe length does not exceed 30 m. - If the pipe length exceeds 30m, charge the unit with additional R410A refrigerant according to the permitted pipe lengths in the chart below. - When the unit is stopped, charge the unit with the additional refrigerant through the liquid stop valve after the pipe extensions and indoor unit have - When the unit is operating, add refrigerant to the gas check valve using a safety charger.
 Do not add liquid refrigerant directly to the check valve. - After charging the unit with refrigerant, note the added refrigerant amount on the service label (attached to the unit). - Refer to the "1.5.
 Using R410A refrigerant air conditioners" for more information. - · Be careful when installing multiple units.
-Connecting to an incorrect indoor unit can lead to abnormally high pressure and have a serious effect on operation perform-
+Connecting to an incorrect indoor unit can lead to abnormally high pressure and have a serious effect on operation performance.

-Model Model Permitted pipe Additional refrigerant charging amoun g amount length difference 31 - 40 m 41 - 50 m 51 - 60 m 61 - 75 m HRP71, -75 m -30 m 0.6 kg 1.2 kg 1.8 kg 2.4 kg 100, 125 -75 111 -30 III 0.0 kg 1.2 kg 1.0 kg 2.4 Kg
+Model Permitted Permitted Model pipe vertical Additional refrigerant charging amount length 31 - 40 m 41 - 50 m 51 - 60 m 61 - 75 m HRP71, 100,125 -75 m -30 m 0.6 kg 1.2 kg 1.8 kg 2.4 kg